-Since Surfshark allows you to choose between a virtual server and a physical server for some specific countries, we will shortly explain:
+Since Surfshark allows you to choose between a virtual location and a physical server for some specific countries, we will shortly explain:

 - Should you be concerned about your security while using them.